~*~*~ Advent Calendar ~*~*~

 Benjamin turned, raised a hand to his brow to shield his eyes prior to waving the stranger to approach.

-Before nightfall, the cowpoke stowed his gear in the chest at the foot of a bunk located in the surprisingly well-appointed bunkhouse; not one but two wood-burning stoves, on opposite sides of the room, worked to keep the men warm.
+Before nightfall, the cowpoke stowed his gear in the trunk at the foot of a bunk located in the surprisingly well-appointed bunkhouse; not one but two wood-burning stoves, on opposite sides of the room, worked to keep the men warm.
 Strands of garland hung from the curtained windows and a tree in the near corner held a paper angel at its height, while wrapped with strings of popcorn and dried cranberries from top to the bottom.
 He had joined the hands for a hearty supper and a few games of poker, sharing in their laughter and camaraderie, reminiscent of the scene he’d witnessed earlier.

 The room quieted for the night as each man settled under heavy covers.
 Not quite ready to turn in, he’d stepped outside for one last smoke.
 He was conscious of a thousand odors floating in the air, each one connected with a thousand thoughts, and hopes, and joys, and cares, long, long, forgotten.
 Though each smell was not exclusive to the territory; together, he realized, they were uniquely the Ponderosa, as was this family and all they encompassed.
 Maybe this year, this time he’d stay and be a part of something bigger than himself.